What is Statistics?

 -

-- Quantitative (Numbers-based): Things that can be measured, like height, weight, or test scores.
+Types of Variables - Quantitative (Numbers-based): Things that can be measured, like height, weight, or test scores.

 - Qualitative (Category-based): Things that describe groups, like gender, marital status, or nationality.